 Evolution has seen to it that humans are hardwired to hate uncertainty.
 The antidote to uncertainty is prediction.

 Our ancestors ability to predict the whereabouts of the local tiger (so as to avoid it) or a wooly mammoth (so as to to be able to hunt, kill and eat it) significantly increased their chances of survival.
-In modern times, we like to be able to predict where the next pay cheque is coming from, or whether or not one country might start a nuclear with another, because that too affects our survival.
-Whatever the situation, the bio-chemical reaction in our brains has not changed for millions of years: sending messages from our neo-cortex, uncertainty about the future generates a strong threat or alert response in our brain’s limbic system, leaving us with a distinct feeling of unease.
+In modern times, we like to be able to predict where the next pay cheque is coming from, or whether or not one country might start a war with another, because that too affects our survival.
+Whatever the situation, the bio-chemical reaction in our brains have not changed for millions of years: sending messages from our neo-cortex, uncertainty about the future generates a strong threat or alert response in our brain’s limbic system, leaving us with a distinct feeling of unease.

 In an effort to counter uncertainty, we try to predict the future.
 Whilst humans may not, in general, be very good at that task, Superforecasting does at least do an excellent job in helping us to improve.
 And whilst there are a variety of skillsets that will help, Tetlock and Gardner identify one factor that will most likely help you to become a superforecaster: